-You co-assembled your metagenomic data, and get your contigs.
-Then, you mapped your short reads back to these contigs from both metagenomic and metatranscriptomic samples.
-As a result of which, you have four BAM files:
+You assembled one of your metagenomes or co-assembled multiple of your metagenomic data, turned them into a single contigs database, and mapped your short reads back to these contigs from both metagenomic and metatranscriptomic samples.
+As a result of which, you have four bam files:

 Merging without clustering

-Normally you would have merged all your profiles by typing,
+Normally you would have merged all your single profile databases using anvi-merge,

-Merging process creates multiple clusterings.
+Merging process automatically generates multiple clusterings of your contigs to organize them in the anvi’o interactive interface.
 Two of the default clusterings takes into account the distribution of each contig across samples.
-This means, if you merge your metagenome and metatranscriptomes, the clustering of each split will not only depend on their coverage in metagenomic samples, but also in metatranscriptomes.
+This means, if you merge your metagenome and metatranscriptomes, the clustering of your contigs will be determined by both their coverage in metagenomes and metatranscriptomes.
 Which is not the most appropriate way to cluster contigs if we want to see an organization that reflect genome bins.

 Therefore, we run our merging without any clustering, by adding these two parameters:

 Please see the help menu to see the details of any flag you are not familiar with.